Beginning genetic material i.e., the template is different in all three types of PCR– regular, RT PCR and qPCR.

 |Applications||Nucleic acid amplification, Diagnosis etc.||Analyse gene Expression or detection of viral mRNA, viral disease diagnosis, construction cDNA library etc.||Research and development, Genome analysis, Cancer detection, Genetic engineering.|

 Definition of Polymerase Chain Reaction (PCR)

-In the 1980s, an American biochemist “Kary Banks Mullis”(1944 – 2019), invented a technique that entirely revolutionised the field of molecular biology named Polymerase chain reaction (PCR).
+In the 1980s, an American biochemist “Kary Banks Mullis”(1944 – 2019), invented Polymerase chain reaction (PCR).
+This technique entirely revolutionised the field of molecular biology. named

 Reaction mixture for PCR

 A variety of ingredients are required for the PCR reaction, each having a specific and significant role.
 Some of the significant components are-